Skip to content

 What’s next after your Sociology degree?

-Employability is integral to this course and the modules it offers, helping you to develop a range of vital transferable skills that employers demand.
+Employability is integral to our Sociology courses, helping you to develop a range of vital transferable skills that employers demand.

-From your first year, this course will help you to develop skills for career development.
+From your first year, your course will help you to develop skills for career development.
 You will gain opportunities to complete project work for a local, national or international organisation and acquire valuable experience by working in collaboration with one of our community partners on a social justice project.
-Such experiences will provide the opportunity to apply sociological knowledge gained from the degree as well as gaining important transferable skills that will be desired by future work, voluntary and educational organisations.
+Such experiences will provide you with the opportunity to apply sociological knowledge, as well as important transferable skills that will be desired by future work, voluntary and educational organisations.

-The job titles below are some examples of what our graduates have gone on to do:
+Here are some examples of roles our graduates have gone on to do: